(For English click here.)

 Click here for Subscription or login if you have.
-Quarterly edition and online newspaper include e-newspapers (PDF) and all our online articles (8500).
-You also get attached Modern Times Review about international documentaries several times a year and other editorial documents.
+Quarterly edition and online newspaper include e-newspapers (PDF) and all our nearly 10.000 online articles.
+You also get the voucher Modern Times Review about international documentaries several times a year or other editorial documents.

-Debate is referred to the website.
-You can also use the article comments or posts on social media.
-Chronicles and essays submitted are a maximum of 800 or 1500 words respectively.
-Usually this is not remunerated.
+Debate is referred to social media, by linking up our articles.
+Chronicles and essays submitted are a maximum of 800 or 1500 words, respectively.
+Normally this is not remunerated.
 Sent this spring editorial staff.

 We reserve the right to reduce the text length for space purposes.
 We ask for understanding that it may take some time to get answers to unordered texts.